My Store

 The Ceruloplasmin test measures levels of this copper-carrying protein, which plays a vital role in iron metabolism and antioxidant defence.
 Abnormal levels may indicate copper deficiency, Wilson’s disease, Menkes disease, or liver disorders.
 Symptoms such as unexplained fatigue, neurological issues, anaemia, or jaundice may prompt this test to assess copper balance and overall metabolic health.

-Why Ceruloplasmin Test Matters?
+Why Ceruloplasmin Blood Test Matters?

 What Gets Assessed?